Orange County Splash Parks and Water Play

 - Aliso Viejo Aquatic Center and Pool

-- Atlantis Play Center in Garden Grove opened a splash park in 2012
+- Atlantis Play Center in Garden Grove opened a splash pad in 2012

 - San Clemente Aquatics and Vista Hermosa Sports Park (pictured with green slide above)

 - Slyder’s Water Playground at Hyatt Huntington Beach

 - Going to different cities for rec swim (click here for links to each city’s rec dept)

 - Join the YMCA to take part in swim lessons or rec swim